What are the Top Five Traditional Chinese Dishes? The Ultimate Guide to Chinese Food with LTL

 These treats include egg, meat, tomato, small diced potato and much more.
 The noodles are the layer below this and they sit in a little pool of oily sauce.
 Mix it all together and you get a wonderful mixture of flavours that send your taste buds wild.
 You also have the option to spice it up, if you so wish.
 It’s very rare you meet a person who doesn’t like this dish and it’s an absolute must try if coming to China – even better, if you are going to be visiting Xi’an.

-It’s also worth noting the noodles, which are almost “belt-like”.
+It’s also worth noting the noodles, they are almost “belt-like”.
 Thick and long, they tend to catch attention when foreigners first get stuck into this dish.

 Have we missed one out?
 What’s your favourite Chinese dish?
 Tell us what you think below and drop us a comment ✌️